Cost of Laying Turf

 - A cheaper alternative may be to have the entire job completed by a landscaper – not only will you get a high-quality job done by a professional, but you will save the cost of hiring a turf-cutter, a digger and maybe a rotavator, and they will usually take the rubbish and old turf with them at the end of the job.

-Hiring a Turf Installer Checklist
+Checklist: Hiring a Garden Turf Installer in the UK

 - There are no qualifications required to install turf, so you can only judge the quality of your labourer’s work by what they’ve done previously.
 Ask to see pictures of their past work, and get comments from previous customers to find out how well the job was done.